-It is understood that the final decision will be made, on a case-by-case basis, by the Vice President for Academic Affairs in consultation with the University Senate.
+It is understood that the final decision will be made, on a case-by-case basis, by the Provost in consultation with the University Senate.

-All restrictions, existing and new, will be reviewed at least once every five years.
-These reviews insofar as possible will be clustered by cognate disciplines, following the process outlined in these guidelines.
+The Undergraduate Academic Council will review restrictions on majors and minors periodically, according to the criteria outlined in this bill, when programs undergo broader review as part of the university’s assessment process (every seven years), or review by external accreditation agencies.
+As part of this broader review process, programs will include rationales for either maintaining or ending restrictions to their majors or minors and communicate these to UAC.

-Notification and Appellate process for applicants to the major
+Notification and Appellate process for applicants to the major or minor.

-Any proposal for capping or restricting a major must include details on the notification of students as early in their undergraduate career as possible if they are unlikely to be accepted into the major.
-The proposal must also include details on the appellate process, which must be made known to applicants to the major.
+Any proposal for capping or restricting a major or minor must include details on the notification of students as early in their undergraduate career as possible if they are unlikely to be accepted into the major or minor.
+The proposal must also include details on the appellate process, which must be made known to applicants to the major or minor.
 Appeals will be handled within the academic unit; they will be considered by the Committee on Admissions and Academic Standing of the Undergraduate Academic Council only if the issue cannot be resolved at the college or school level.

 That this Bill be forwarded to the President for approval and implementation.